trackmastersteve/alienfx/README.md

 ``~/.config/alienfx`` is used.
 Both the CLI and GUI programs use these theme files, and the GUI program allows you to create new themes as well.

-When the GTK interface is started without root privileges, the toolbar now includes an Authenticate action.
+When the GTK4 interface is started without root privileges, the toolbar includes an Authenticate action.
 It uses ``pkexec`` to prompt for credentials, then relaunches the GUI in root mode so hardware access can be performed from the elevated session.